christopheryoung/chrisyoung/site/prose/blog/posts/2025-11-30_hinst_on_quine.markdown

 interpretation of quantifiers in the metalanguage (not, if I understand correctly, one that is actually shared by Tarski himself!), without adequate justification.
-To interpret the metalanguage domain this way is a choice, and not forced us on by any considerations that Quine appeals to.
+To interpret the metalanguage domain this way is a choice, and not forced on us on by any considerations that Quine appeals to.
 It's that choice that makes the object language existential quantifier appear ontologically significant.

 Anyway, this is a point that I associate most with Jody Azzouni.
 See, e.g., p. xii and the appendix to the General Introduction of his *Ontology Without